 The site also focuses on small island States.
 These countries are the most vulnerable to the impact of climate change.
 Their emissions of greenhouse gases are miniscule and irrelevant–which leads me to argue that the islands should put all their effort into adaptation–not mitigation.
 While it is politically correct for small island countries to sign up to the mitigation policies set out in the Paris Agreement, it doesn’t make a whole lot of sense when you consider the limited resources–both financial and institutional–available to island governments.

 All the data presented in the blogs is available online and from reputable, peer-reviewed, and verifiable sources.
 Links are provided to all the sources at the bottom of the blogs.
-Additional information can always be obtained from me : email@example.com
+Additional information can always be obtained from me at : email@example.com

 So welcome to the website and enjoy the blogs.

 For those interested, sketched out below is a brief bioscope:

 I have a BSc.Tech. and Ph.D. in Chemical Engineering and Fuel Technology from the University of Sheffield in the UK.
 For the Ph.D., I worked on computer graphics (pretty new in 1972) focusing on Fortran modeling of chemical process plant layout and design.
 After that, I was finished with being a student.
 I hitched a ride on a boat to the West Indies.

-First to the University of the West Indies in Trinidad for three years—teaching chemical engineering design, then up to Canada, as a post-doc man at the University of Waterloo (working on the computer modelling of waste treatment plants), and then driving across Canada in the dead of winter in a beat-up Beetle to the University of Calgary (chemical and mechanical engineering).
-Always on the move, in 1983 I headed south to warmer climes at the University of Florida in Gainesville.
+First to the University of the West Indies in Trinidad for three years—teaching chemical engineering design, then up to Canada, as a post-doc at the University of Waterloo (working on the computer modelling of waste treatment plants), and then driving across Canada in the dead of winter in a beat-up Beetle to the University of Calgary (teaching chemical and mechanical engineering).
+Always restless, in 1983 I headed south to warmer climes at the University of Florida in Gainesville.
 By this time I had transitioned from chemical and mechanical engineering into renewable energy with a focus on solar thermal and photovoltaics.